Google Groups makes it easy to communicate and collaborate with groups of people, such as project teams and departments.

 Library & IT Help Desk

-If you're having problems using Google Groups, get in touch with the Library & IT Help Desk.
+If you're having problems using Google Groups, get in touch with the Library and IT Help Desk.

 |Service status||Live and supported service.|